ComparisonResearch ToolsPeptidesMethodology

 Why Most Peptide Comparisons Are Misleading

 The peptide research industry is mostly vendor-owned media.
-Vendors write the "BPC-157 vs TB-500" articles that appear in the top 10 results for those queries.
-This isn't always dishonest — a vendor's practitioner-facing content can be well-researched — but it creates a structural bias.
-Articles that recommend a compound the author sells outperform articles that recommend a compound sold by a competitor.
+Vendors write the "BPC-157 vs TB-500" pieces that rank in the top 10 for those queries.
+It's not always dishonest — a vendor's content can be well-researched — but the bias is structural.
+Articles that recommend a compound the author sells outperform articles that recommend something a competitor stocks.

 1. Price framed at the vendor's pricing.
 "BPC-157 is the more affordable option at $59/vial" — compared to a TB-500 price from a different (usually higher-priced) vendor.

 2. Evidence density asymmetry.
-A paragraph on BPC-157's 30+ rodent studies vs one sentence on TB-500's ophthalmic Phase II data — or vice versa, depending on what's in stock.
+A paragraph on BPC-157's 30+ rodent studies vs one sentence on TB-500's ophthalmic Phase II data — or the other way round, depending on what's in stock.

 3. Mechanism oversimplified to match marketing.
 "BPC-157 heals; TB-500 repairs" — which has the information content of zero.

-What's usually missing is the table structure that makes a fair comparison possible: both peptides, the same dimensions, the same data density per cell.
+What's usually missing: the table structure that makes a fair comparison possible.
+Both peptides, the same dimensions, the same data density per cell.

 The Six Dimensions That Actually Matter

 A mechanism-aligned comparison covers six dimensions.
-Data for all six is in the public literature; most comparison content never assembles it.
+The data is in the public literature; most comparison content never assembles it.

 1. Receptor Target and Mechanism

 The most important dimension, because it determines whether two peptides are substitutes or complements.
 BPC-157 and TB-500 both accelerate tissue repair in preclinical models, but they hit different receptor systems (angiogenic cascades vs G-actin binding).
-They're not substitutes — they're complements.
-Tirzepatide and semaglutide are both incretin-mimetics, but tirzepatide adds GIP receptor agonism on top of GLP-1 — it's a superset of semaglutide mechanistically.
+They're not substitutes — they're complements (the Wolverine stack runs both for exactly that reason).
+Tirzepatide and semaglutide are both incretin-mimetics, but tirz adds GIP receptor agonism on top of GLP-1 — it's a mechanistic superset of sema.

 The practical question this dimension answers: can I swap one peptide for the other and get a similar outcome?
 Substitutes: yes.
 Complements: no.